Hail the Usurper!

 Age of Legends, 943-1005 AD

-Malcolm, son of King Donald II r.943-954.
-Son of Donald II who was known to history as Donald the Madman.
-Malcolm MacDonald was born in the year 920.
-When he was three & ten Malcolm killed his youngest brother, the ten year old Finlay MacDonald.
-He fought at the Battle of Brunanburh in the year 937 where he slain many foes.
-As a cousin of King Constantine II he succeeded him after his death in the year 943 when most of the great Mormaers of Alba elected him.
+Malcolm, son of King Giric r.943-954.
+Son of King Giric.
+Malcolm was born in the year 889.
+When he was three & ten, he killed his youngest brother, the ten year old Finlay in a sparring session.
+He fought at the Battle of Brunanburh in the year 937 where he slain many foes with his bow and sword.
+As a cousin of King Constantine II he succeeded him after his death in the year 943 when most of the great Mormaers of Alba elected him in Scone.
 King Malcolm I made war with the Kingdom of Moray throughout his reign notably slaying the great warrior Cellach in 949.
 Ruled as king until he was slain at Mearns in 954 AD by the Mormaer of Angus and Mearns, Cosgrach the Wolfslayer.
-Buried in the Tomb of Kings on Iona next to his father and grandfather King Constantine I in the mac Alpin mausoleum.
+Buried in the Tomb of Kings on Iona next to his father.

 Cosgrach the Wolfslayer in single combat with King Malcolm I at Mearns keep in 954

 Indulf, son of King Constantine II r.954-961.
 Indulf was the son of Constantine II.
 King of Strathclyde by his birthright from the year 949 until his death.
 As a ten year old boy he pledged fealty to his cousin King Malcolm I in the year 953.
-His mother, a Danish Viking shield maiden in her youth, instilled in the boy a strong sense or Norse history and blood.
-As a consequence the young boy would became a man sailing and pillaging throughout the seas of the North participating in the summer raids during his lifetime in the years 935-937 and 940-942 AD.
+His mother; a Danish Viking shield maiden in her youth, instilled in the boy a strong sense of Norse history and blood.
+As a consequence the young boy would become a viking reaver; sailing and pillaging throughout the seas whilst participating in the summer raids from 935-937 and 940-942 AD.
 Indulf traveled the Volga trade route to the land of the Muslims just four years before he became king.
 King Indulf would court Norse allegiance throughout his reign as King of Alba.
-He raided the Orkney Isles in the year 956 bringing back many plundered riches from the raids.
+He raided the Orkney Isles in the year 956 bringing back many plundered riches from these raids.
 Killed by Orkneymen in the year 961 near Elgin.
-His head taken by an minor chieftain named Oddløg back to the Faroe islands as a trophy of war.
+His head taken by a minor chieftain named Oddløg back to the Faroe islands as a trophy of war.
 His remains were buried on Iona in the Tomb of Kings next to his father and grandfather, King Aed.

 Dubh, son of King Malcolm I r.961-969.
 Born in the year 946 he was known as Dubh or Duff MacMalcolm as a boy.
 Named the Thane of Atholl in the year 960.
 As King of Alba he was known for his great merriment.
 Dubh was always generous and loyal to his thanes and even to his lowlier subjects.
-Known in our age as King Duff he was the eldest son of Malcolm I and as such was a third cousin of King Indulf.
-His younger brothers included Kenneth He became King of Alba when Indulf was killed by Orkneymen in 961, perishing without an heir.
+Known in our age as King Duff, he was the eldest son of Malcolm I and as such was a third cousin of King Indulf.
+His younger brothers included Kenneth Longspear and the youngest Crìsdean, who was slain by Orkneymen in the year 959.
+Dubh became King of Alba when his eldest brother Indulf was killed by Orkneymen in 961, perishing without an heir.
 His reign over Alba saw peace and plentiful harvests for all.
-Killed by Brandubh the youngest son of Culen the White in a dispute over land near Angus and Mearns his body was hidden under a bridge for nearly a week to conceal the crime.
-Buried in Malcolm’s tomb on Iona with his sons who did not survive infancy next to his father King Malcolm I and his grandfather.
+Killed by Brandubh the youngest son of Culen the White in a dispute over land near Angus and Mearns.
+His body was hidden under a bridge for nearly a week to conceal the crime.
+Buried in Malcolm’s tomb on Iona along his sons who did not survive infancy next to his father King Malcolm I and his grandfather King Giric Mac Rath.

-Kenneth II, son of King King Malcolm r.971-995.
+Kenneth II, son of King Malcolm I r.971-995.
 Born in 947, Kenneth MacMalcolm was a son of King Malcolm I and younger brother to King Dubh.
 Kenneth was a thane and battle hero across the Irish Sea and in Northumbria in his youth, fighting in countless battles, skirmishes, and test of arms in his lifetime.
 He had killed many men before he had yet to become a man himself whilst fighting Norsemen in Ireland.
 Kenneth was known as Kenneth Longspear because he fought using a greatspear which was the size of two men.
 He had many daughters but only one son, Prince Dubhagan.
-Kenneth was fair haired & tall, strong, fleet of foot, and able in many disciplines of warfare, particularly renowned for his fighting skill with a spear.
+Kenneth was a red haired, strong, fleet of foot, and able in many disciplines of warfare, particularly renowned for his fighting skill with a spear.
 He was a skilled hunter of deer and could ride a horse like no man in any of the kingdoms.
-Prince Kenneth killed King Culen in 971 at the Battle of Inverlochy, as legend was handed down from the monks of Alba, Kenneth threw his greatspear the length of the battlefield, over two kilometers, impaling King Culen in the chest and thus slaying him.
-He was crowned at Scone after his great victory at Inverlochy.
-Defeated a rebellion led by his younger brother Kenneth the Brown in the year 973.
+Prince Kenneth killed King Culen in 971 at the Battle of Inverlochy; as legend was handed down from the monks of Alba, Kenneth threw his greatspear the length of the battlefield impaling King Culen in the chest.
+He was crowned at Scone after his great victory at Inverlochy later marrying King Culens second daughter Iseabail of Dùn Dèagh.
+Defeated a rebellion led by his youngest brother Kenneth the Brown in the year 973.
 He raided Northumbria three times during his reign in the years 974, 976, and in 981-982.
-King Kenneth put Strathclyde to the torch in 990 after a bitter rebellion and killed many of highest and simplest birth.
+King Kenneth put Strathclyde to the torch in the year 990 after a bitter rebellion and killed many of highest & simplest birth.
 He was killed along with his all of his household and his two nephews in an ambush on the River Spey by the men of Constantine mac Culen.
 Buried in the Tomb of Kings on Iona next to his father King Indulf and his brother King Dubh in the Aed mausoleum.

 Wars of the Greater Kingdoms of Alba, 937-1057